Are you concerned that your child has trouble paying attention to you when you’re talking?

 There are many ways that a speech therapist can help with your child’s ADHD.

-If your child is struggling with social communication because of their ADHD, a speech language evaluation can assess your child’s social language skills, such as making inferences and problem solving.
+If your child is struggling with social communication due to ADHD, a speech language evaluation can assess your child’s social language skills.

-If your child has problems with literacy, a speech therapist can evaluate your child’s literacy skills to help parents understand exactly where the breakdowns are occurring.
+If your child has problems with literacy, a speech therapist can evaluate your child’s literacy skills.

 In the case of speech sound difficulties due to ADHD, a speech therapist can teach the correct pronunciation of sounds.

-And when ADHD is impairing your child’s executive function, a speech language evaluation can help pinpoint specific areas of executive function.
+And, when ADHD is impairing your child’s executive function, a speech language evaluation can help pinpoint specific areas of executive function.

 An experienced speech therapist can work with your child on speech, language, and social problems.